An Application of the Moving Frame Method to Integral Geometry in the Heisenberg Group: Application: the Crofton formula

-Since the singular set in $H_1$ consists of isolated points and the integral over the set of isolated points has zero measure, we can always assume that there are no singular points in the context.
+Since the singular set of a $C^2$-surface in $H_1$ consists of only isolated points or singular curves \cite[Theorem B]{CHMY2}, and the integral of the intersections of horizontal lines and the surface over the singular set has zero measure, we may assume that $\Sigma$ is a $C^2$-surface without singular points throughout this section.

-\begin{de} An \textbf{oriented horizontal line} $\l$ in $H_1$ is a straightly oriented line such that any point $p\in \l$ the tangent vector of the line at $p$ lies on the contact plane $\xi_p$.
-For the convenience we sometimes call a \textit{horizontal line} or a \textit{line}.
-Denote $\mathcal{L}$ by the set of all oriented horizontal lines in $H_1$. \end{de}
+\begin{Definition}An \textit{oriented horizontal line} $\ell$ in $H_1$ is an oriented line such that any point $p\in \ell$ the tangent vector of the line at $p$ lies on the contact plane $\xi_p$.
+For convenience we sometimes call a \textit{horizontal line} or a \textit{line}.
+Denote $\mathcal{L}$ by the set of all oriented horizontal lines in~$H_1$. \end{Definition}